Skip to Main Content

 In its editorial operation, The DePaulia asserts its independence from all obligations except that of faithfulness to its social responsibility and the public interest.
 It promotes no private interest over the general welfare of its readers.
 It will never knowingly depart from honest journalism, thus holding no value higher than the search for the truth.

 The DePaulia will at all times show respect for the dignity, privacy laws and well-being of people encountered in the gathering and presenting of news.
 The newspaper will not communicate unofficial charges affecting reputation or moral character without giving the accused a right to reply.
-It will make a prompt and complete correction of this and any other errors.
 The DePaulia will be held accountable to its readers for what it reports and encourages open communication with its readers regarding the quality of the newspaper.
+When an error has been brought to the attention of the editorial staff, action will be taken promptly to determine if a correction is warranted.
+If so, the story will be amended and an editor’s note will be added to the story to clarify any changes made with an emphasis on the correct information.

 Sourcing

-Since public trust is foundation to the role of a newspaper, The DePaulia pledges to rigorously source its news pages.
+Since earning public trust is a foundational role of a newspaper, The DePaulia pledges to rigorously and transparently source its news.
 Readers have the right to know where their information is coming from.
 Editorials, features and sports will be held to the same standard of fairness.
-Partisanship that attempts to persuade is encouraged, but not if it knowingly departs from facts, or conscientiously disregards facts in evidence.
+Partisanship that attempts to persuade is encouraged, if attributed to sources and presented fairly or if it is part of an opinion piece, but not if it knowingly departs from facts or conscientiously disregards facts in evidence.